puppetlabs/trapperkeeper-webserver-jetty9/README.md

   If the request has malformed content, e.g., partially-formed percent-encoded characters like '%A%B', an HTTP 400 (Bad Request) error will be returned.

+  If the request has invalid % encoded UTF-8 characters, the path will be decoded as an ISO-8859-1 encoded string.

 2. Check the percent-decoded path for any relative path segments ('..' or '.').